belieflab/mooneyFaces/README.md

 The participant is prompted to respond whether the image present was or was not a face, within 5 seconds.

-The Silverstein version adds 2 additional raings where the participants judges whether a face appears to be an adult or child, and whether a face appears to be more masculine or feminine.
+The Silverstein version adds 2 additional ratings where the participants identifies either an upright or inverted image as a face:
+1) whether a face appears to be an adult or child, and
+2) whether a face appears to be more masculine or feminine.

 The Silverstein version also adds 10 inverted and 10 upright catch images which should never be construed as a face.